b3nj5m1n/dotfiles/other/encrypt-lvm.md

 #### Format volumes

 ```
-mkfs.ext4 /dev/sdX1 # This is the boot partition, for UEFI I think it has to be fat32?
+mkfs.ext4 /dev/sdX1 # This is the boot partition, for UEFI I think it has to be fat32? also, you need to make the type uefi, in fdisk: t parition name uefi or something like that.
 mkfs.ext4 /dev/GROUPNAME/root
 mkfs.ext4 /dev/GROUPNAME/home
 mkswap /dev/GROUPNAME/swap